 Students have a right to know how the District defines and handles excused absences, unexcused absences, and tardiness.
 The District's Discipline Matrix that assigns specific consequences for misbehavior is part of the school's discipline plan.
-The Discipline Matrix is located on pp. 49-57 of this document.
+The Discipline Matrix is located on the District's website, browardschools.com and in the Code of Student Conduct booklet.